oniyukii/anxiety/scenes/act4.md

 bb({ eyes:"normal" });
 ```

-h: Potremmo fare degli esperimenti!We could try some experiments!
+h: Potremmo provare a sperimentare!We could try some experiments!

 `hong({ body:"chin" });`

-h: Chiedere a qualche amico di uscire, risentire vecchi amici, oppure chiacchierare con i baristi.We could ping a friend to hang out, reconnect with an old pal, or even just chat with a barista.
+h: Chiedere a qualche amico di uscire, risentire vecchie conoscenze, oppure chiacchierare con i baristi.We could ping a friend to hang out, reconnect with an old pal, or even just chat with a barista.

 `hong({ body:"normal" });`